Why would I need a children's trust?

-Although a child may inherit a gift made in a will prior to the age of 18, many parents feel that it is better to have a ‘trustee’ look after the money until a specific age has been attained.
+A children's trust is used if a parent would like a child to inherit a gift at a specified age or to specify how the trustee can apply any monies prior to age 18 or a specific age.
+Although a child can inherit a gift made in a will at the age of 18, many parents feel that it is better to have a ‘trustee’ look after the money until the child has reached a specific age.

-A trust for your children can be set up in order to give the trustees certain powers and discretion’s over in managing the money or assets for the benefit of nominated children.
+A trust for your children can be set up in order to give the trustees certain powers and directions in managing the money or assets for the benefit of nominated children.

 These powers and directions allow the trustee to apply income and capital for the benefit of named children usually for: